18F/join.tts.gsa.gov/pages/resume.md

 > -   *Automated testing of codebase using Rspec and CircleCi for continuous integration*
 > -   *Guided team members on data infrastructure to implement front end solutions and peer review code commits for potential refactorization to ensure quality*

-## Other sections to include, as applicable
+### Other Sections to Include, as Applicable

 -   Volunteer work (include the organization’s name, years of participation, and a one-line description of your role)
 -   Relevant awards (include awarding organization, title of award, year received, and any relevant details, such as chosen as *award winner out of 300 contenders*)
 -   Relevant public speaking engagements and presentations (include title of presentation, name of conference/event, month and year of presentation, along with any other relevant details)
 -   Certifications held (name of certificate, institution issuing the certificate, year issued)
 -   Relevant professional affiliations (organization name, years of participation)
--   Published work (including personal blog posts) (title of published work, publication, month and year of publication)
+-   Published work, including personal blog posts (title of published work, publication, month and year of publication)
 -   Training (name of training or course, organization providing the training, MM/YYYY completed)